Rotator cuff injury

 Many different types of surgeries are available for rotator cuff injuries, including:

-Open tendon repair.
+- Open tendon repair.
 In some situations, an open tendon repair may be a better option.
 In these types of surgeries, your surgeon works through a larger incision to reattach the damaged tendon to the bone.
-Compared to arthroscopic procedures, open tendon repairs typically heal in the same length of time but recovery may be more uncomfortable.

 Lifestyle and home remedies